Spend any time in the internet marketing space and you’ll see countless articles and advice on building your authority.

 Becoming the Epicenter of a Market

-Early on, Hi Res Audio Central realized that they needed help if they were going to become the most authoritative website in the HRA space that includes artists, audiophiles, producers, engineers, manufactures, and film sound designers.
+It didn’t take Hi Res Audio Central long to realize they needed help.
+The HRA space includes a huge selection of well informed professionals including artists, audiophiles, producers, engineers, manufactures, and film sound designers.

-Because of the broad range of topics, there was almost no way for people interested in HRA to find the content they wanted simply by searching following a few websites or searching the Internet.
+Because of the range and complexity of topics, there was almost no way for HRA enthusiasts to find the high quality content they needed.

 “Our job is to deliver all the various viewpoints concerning high-res audio,”

-Explains Ron Goldberg, website director and chief editor.
+Ron Goldberg, website director and chief editor, goes on to explain the issue in more detail;

 “We didn’t want to become just another voice in the crowd.
 Instead, we wanted to provide trusted content and editorials using our team’s extensive experience in a space that is changing rapidly.”